mtdowner/terminal-mac-cheatsheet/README.markdown

 | man [command] |  Show the help manual for [command] |
 | whatis [command] | Gives a one-line description of [command] |
 | apropos [search-pattern] | Searches for command with keywords in description |

-### GIT

-For Git related commmands you can check my [git-basics-cheatsheet](https://github.com/0nn0/git-basics-cheatsheet)